yonasuriv/Portfolio/README.md

 -   Drum Machine
 -   JavaScript Calculator
 -   25 + 5 Clock

+These are definitely the 3 things you must show:

+1.  **Passion**
+2.  **Energy**
+3.  **Capacity** (to evolve and learn "alone")

+Check out other projects to see people solving the same problem.
+Getting inspiration from their ideas (please don't blindly copy code without understanding its meaning) is not cheating, you can learn a lot by doing it.
+Continuously improve and refine your projects.
+Put yourself in the shoes of the person who is hiring and pay attention to the details that make the difference (this is how you show the 3 things above)

+I'll be adding some so you can take a look, meanwhile feel free to search for them on your favorite search engine.

 ## How can I become a Junior Software Developer?